Mattilsynet/datomic-gcp-psql-tf/README.md

   project_id = local.project_id
   region = local.region
   name = "datomic"
-  iap_access_members = [
-    "group:my-team@my-corp.com"
-  ]
-  depends_on = [google_project_service.vpcaccess]
+  iap_access_member = ["group:my-team@my-corp.com"]
 }
 ```

-`iap_access_members` is a list of users or groups of users who should be allowed
+`iap_access_member` is a user or group of users who should be allowed to use the
-to use the IAP SSH tunnel into the VM. `name` is used to prefix some names that
+IAP SSH tunnel into the VM. `name` is used to prefix some names that need to be
-need to be unique within the managed environment.
+unique within the managed environment.

 Now run `terraform init` followed by `terraform apply`.
 This will take a while.